How to Include Social Media Icons Into Your Business Card Design

-There are many entrepreneurs or business owners who are actively using their social media networks like Twitter, Linked In, Youtube and others and use these applications as their main marketing and contact tools.
+There are many entrepreneurs or business owners who are actively using their social media networks such as Facebook, Twitter, Linked In, Youtube, Instagram, and use these applications as their main marketing and contact tools.
 Here is where you need to be selective as to what social media network to include.
-With so much information already competing for space on a standard sized business card, you might want to include the top one to three social media networks that you are active in.
+With so much information already competing for space on a standard sized business card, you might want to include the top one to three social media networks that you are most active in.
 Or you can just list one social media network if that defines the way you work.
-Don’t forget to use social media icons in your graphic design.
-They are highly recognizable graphic elements and can only enhance the final design of your business card.
+Don’t forget to use social media icons in your graphic design or at least those you most often use.
+They are highly recognizable graphic elements and can usually enhance the final design of your business card.

 Choosing The Graphic Elements

 Now that you have determined what information you will include in your business card, it is time to consider the graphic elements of your design.

 Your company logo is probably the most important graphic element that you will need to include in your business card design.
 If you work for a large company or corporation your logo will be already predetermined by the company or organization you work for; however, you have a lot more options if you are the owner of your small business or an independent contractor.
 A great deal can be said about the effectiveness of the right kind of logo design for your business that can’t be addressed in this article alone, but it is enough to say it is the most important graphic design element for your business since it identifies your company and will be included in many of your marketing materials and/or in your online advertising such as your website.